purvasingh96/Deep-learning-with-neural-networks/Notes/Ch_8_Convolutional_Neural_Networks/Style Transfer.md

 3. Finally, we are left with 8-by-8 Gram matrix whose values indicate similarities between the layers.
 Hence, *G(4,2)* will indicates similarity between 4th and 2nd feature maps in a layer.

+# Style Loss
+To calculate style loss between style image and target image, we find the **mean squared distance between style and target image's Gram matrices**.